Referencing resources

 ).
 These names are case-insensitive.

-Dataset, project, and table names can contain a wide array of characters.
+Dataset, workflow, and table names can contain a wide array of characters.
 To facilitate programmatic references, these names can be escaped with the following rules:

 All non alpha-numeric and underscore characters in names and version tags are replaced by an underscore (_